alifonti/cs271-anthony-ivan-project/README.md

 ### Running the Game

 Simply build and run `Main.java` to begin.
-If the file is being view in Cloud9, use the "Run" prompt on `Main.java` to start the game.
+If the file is being viewed in Cloud9, use the "Run" prompt on `Main.java` to start the game.

 ## Built With